parse-community/docs/_includes/ios/files.md

 ## The PFFile

-`%{ParseFile}` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `%{ParseObject}`.
+`PFFile` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `PFObject`.
 The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).

 <div class='tip info'><div>
   Learn how to make an app that allows the user to take photos and upload it directly to Parse in our [Saving Images tutorial](/tutorials/saving-images).
 </div></div>

-Getting started with `%{ParseFile}` is easy.
-First, you'll need to have the data in `NSData` form and then create a `%{ParseFile}` with it.
+Getting started with `PFFile` is easy.
+First, you'll need to have the data in `NSData` form and then create a `PFFile` with it.
 In this example, we'll just use a string:

 ```objc
 NSData *data = [@"Working at Parse is great!" dataUsingEncoding:NSUTF8StringEncoding];